Nathan-Fenner/Ni/README.md

 It's currently transpiled to JavaScript, with plans for a similar transpilation to C.

 The compiler is written in Haskell, with no other external dependencies.
+I plan on bootstrapping it, eventually.

 ## Examples